Update (Jan 2, 2025): Improved language and image from feedback.

 |

-There is a long-standing discussion on what is the best way to document class attributes.
-Let’s first have a look on what has been proposed in the past to make an informed decision on whether you should use the approach shown in this blog post.
+There is a long-standing discussion about the best way to document class attributes.
+Let’s first have a look at what has been proposed in the past to make an informed decision on whether you should use the approach shown in this blog post.

 Back in the year 2000, PEP 224 proposed exactly the syntax shown in the introduction, but was rejected.

-One year later, PEP 257 states that string literals1 directly after class-attributes should be considered “attribute-docstrings”, although they will not be runtime accessible.
-In verbatim it says:
+One year later, PEP 257 states that string literals1 directly after class attributes should be considered “attribute-docstrings”, although they will not be runtime accessible.
+Verbatim, it says:

 String literals occurring elsewhere in Python code may also act as documentation.
 They are not recognized by the Python bytecode compiler and are not accessible as runtime object attributes (i.e. not assigned to